Seeed-Studio/wiki-documents/docs/Grove-Relay.md

 Upload the program to your Arduino/Seeeduino.

 !!!Success
-    When the code finishes uploaded, relay turns on when you push the button.
+    When the code finishes uploaded.
+Relay will turns on when you push the button connected to port D2, and it will turns off when you push the button connected to port D3.

 ### Play With Raspberry Pi (With Grove Base Hat for Raspberry Pi)